Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation: Results

-Figure~\ref{fig:ccr_extra} shows that our models trained on $L=512$ and $L=1024$ are able to achieve the best results when extrapolating to about double the tokens that they were trained on.
+Figure~\ref{fig:ccr_extra} shows that our models trained on $L=512$ and $L=1024$ achieve the best results when extrapolating to about double the tokens that they were trained on.
 Specifically, the \lt = 512 model (that obtains 9.79 perplexity when \li = 512) achieves its best score (9.3) when extrapolating to 1012 tokens, and the \lt = 1024 model (that obtains 9.16 perplexity when \li = 1024) achieves its best score (8.9) when extrapolating to 2024 tokens.

-One possible explanation is that during training the subsequences the model observes are up to $L$ tokens long.
+One possible explanation is that the subsequences the model observes during training are up to $L$ tokens long.
 When performing inference on subsequences of length $2L$, half of the subsequences the model consumes are as long as the examples seen during training.
-When inference is performed on subsequences of length $2L+1$ or longer, less than half of the predictions the model makes are on subsequences of lengths seen during training, and that might hurt performance.
+When inference is performed on subsequences of length $2L+1$ or longer, less than half of the predictions the model makes are on subsequences of lengths seen during training, and that might degrade performance.

-Note that the sinusoidal model cannot extrapolate at all in this setting, with performance degrading for both the \lt = 512 and 1024 models as soon as one token more than $L$ is added during evaluation.
+The sinusoidal model cannot extrapolate at all in this setting, with its performance degrading for both the \lt = 512 and 1024 models as soon as one token more than $L$ is added during evaluation.